Sandra Derks, LPC, CSAC (she, her, hers)

 Ph (608) 567-4465, Extension 6

 Lori Duzan, LPC, received her Master’s Degree in Educational Psychology from the University of Minnesota-Duluth, and she has worked for many years in the community-based mental health sector.
-Lori has been clinically trained in multiple evidence-based treatment models including Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing, and she utilizes these and other clinical approaches to treat children, teens, and adults.
+Lori has been clinically trained in multiple evidence-based treatment models including EMDR (Eye Movement Desensitization and Reprocessing), Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing; she utilizes these and other clinical approaches to treat children, teens, and adults.

 One of Lori’s clinical specialties is providing trauma-specific services (meaning direct, focused work on the sometimes scary, dangerous, and violent things that have happened to some people).
 She believes that people have the ability to heal from incredible histories and challenges, and she considers it an incredible privilege to partner with others in this journey.
 In addition to trauma, Lori often sees people with challenges related to anxiety, depression, grief, loss, inequity and discrimination, life transitions, relationships, and parenting.

 Janice Finerty, MS, LCSW (she, her, hers)

 Ph (608) 567-4465, Extension 14

 Janice sees counseling as an opportunity to bring the hope, peace, meaning, and connection to life.
 Her integrated approach includes EMDR (Eye Movement Desensitization and Reprocessing), mindfulness, CBT, DBT, and Psychodynamic Therapy.
 This is a very gentle process that allows for the down-regulation of the central nervous system creating the necessary condition in which healing can happen.